 3.5.
 BAL interim measures between BG and EL

 There was no real update and progress concerning the above issues.
-It was even questioned whether there is a need for these projects.
-Communication is needed between involved BG and GR parties in order to find out whether these issues still have to be on the agenda or should be deleted.
+It was even questioned whether there is a need for these projects (next to the regular NC implementation process).
+Communication is needed with involved BG and GR parties in order to find out whether these issues still have to be on the agenda or should be deleted.

 4. Overview of gas developments in the Energy Community